About Chinese Evergreen

 - Prune Chinese Evergreens by removing yellowing or damaged leaves at the base.
 To control size, cut back stems just above a leaf node.
 Pruning is best done in spring or early summer.

-Can I grow Chinese Evergreen indoors
+Can I grow Chinese Evergreen in my indoor space

 Difficulty